 In recent years, a proliferation of books in translation for children and young adults has brought imaginative stories from around the world to new readers.
-We’re speaking with some of the extraordinary publishers who make these books possible about their experience working in this vital field.
-Check back in the coming weeks for more interviews with publishers of children’s literature in translation.
+We spoke with some of the extraordinary publishers who make these books possible about their experience working in this vital field.

 “We are interested in books that ask questions rather than provide answers.”